Mirror image rule

 In the law of contracts, the mirror image rule, also referred to as an unequivocal and absolute acceptance requirement, states that an offer must be accepted exactly with no modifications.
-The offeror is the master of their own offer.
+The offeror is the master of his own offer.
 An attempt to accept the offer on different terms instead creates a counter-offer, and this constitutes a rejection of the original offer.

 England

 The English common law established the concepts of consensus ad idem, offer, acceptance and counter-offer.
 The leading case on counter-offer is Hyde v Wrench [1840].
 The phrase "Mirror-Image Rule" is rarely (if at all) used by English lawyers; but the concept remains valid, as in Gibson v Manchester City Council [1979], and Butler Machine Tool v Excello.

 Australia

 This position is adhered to in Australia (New South Wales).
 If a person were to accept an offer, but make a modification, then they are actually rejecting the offer presented to them and are proposing a counter-offer: Masters v Cameron (1954) 91 CLR 353.
 That modifying party is then the one making a new offer, and the original offeror is now the one who has to accept.